The kernel of graph indices for vector search: Conclusions and future work

 Finally, we showed that we can build graphs with a bounded out-degree by adding a sparsity ($\ell_0$) constraint to the SVG optimization, a combination that we name SVG-L0.
 SVG-L0 yields a principled way of handling the bound, in contrast to the traditional heuristic of simply truncating the out edges of each node.
 Additionally, SVG-L0 has a self-tuning property, which avoids selecting a candidate set of edges for each graph node and makes its computational complexity sublinear in the number of indexed vectors.

 In future work, we plan to address the following issues to further improve SVG and SVG-L0.
-First, tuning the kernel width, although not hard and standard in SVMs \citep[e.g.,][]{chapelle_choosing_2002}, can be challenging in large-scale scenarios.
+First, the kernel width does not matter for SVG but it does matter for SVG-L0 empirically.
+Tuning the width, although not hard and standard in SVMs \citep[e.g.,][]{chapelle_choosing_2002}, can be challenging in large-scale scenarios.
 We will address this problem, seeking an automated selection that does not require cross-validation.
-Second, we will further accelerate the optimization of \cref{prob:kernel_svm_separation} with more specific algorithms (our current implementation uses an off-the-shelf solver).
-Additionally, and as aforementioned, we posit that the formal study of quasi-navigable graphs is perhaps of greater practical relevance for ANN than that of exactly navigable graphs.
-This is an exciting future line of work.
+Second, determining the maximum out-degree for any graph index remains a challenging problem.
+Interesting insights may be derived from the tools presented in this work.
 Lastly, it remains to be seen whether other machine learning techniques, beyond kernel methods, can be utilized to build graph indices.

 \ifpreprint \else

 \fi